How to Write a Personal Profile for your CV

 If you’re a modest person who struggles with this, talk to your partner, friends or family and ask them to best describe you.
 This is often a good way to give a true account of yourself.

 There is a lot of controversy around writing your CV profile in the 1st or 3rd person.
 Our advice is to go with what you are most comfortable with.
 The most important thing is for you to give a good account of yourself that makes you sound appealing and relevant to the job you are applying for.

-Lastly and very importantly, make sure you triple check for spelling and grammatical mistakes.
+Lastly, make sure you triple check for spelling and grammatical mistakes.
 Quite often when we are concentrating on the content, we can lose sight of the errors.
-Hiring companies will instantly decline applications with poor grammar so make sure you don’t fall at the first hurdle.
+Hiring managers will instantly decline applications with poor grammar, so make sure you don’t fall at the first hurdle.
 Spell checking your CV is vital but I would recommend getting a friend to cast their eyes over the profile content just in case you’ve missed something.